If your question is not answered below, please contact Taylor Moore at tmoore[at]iwmf[dot]org.

 Can I apply to the award again?

 You may apply each year.
-Those who have won the award (or received an honorable mention) cannot apply within five (5) years after they were honored.
+Those who have won the award (or received an honorable mention) cannot apply again.
+Past winners of the IWMF Courage in Journalism Award are also ineligible.

 Should I submit images from the same project/story or from multiple?